ikus060/rdiffweb/minarca-server/docker/README.md

 - `--privileged`: Ensures the container has enough privilege to create user namespace.
 - `--restart always`: Ensures the container restarts automatically if it stops.

+### ⚠️ Important: Enabling Nested Containers and Unprivileged User Namespaces

+Minarca Server relies on **unprivileged user namespaces** to isolate backup sessions and improve security.
+If you are running Minarca Server inside a container (e.g., LXC, Proxmox, or another virtualized/containerized environment), you must ensure that **nesting** and **unprivileged user namespace creation** are explicitly enabled on the host and/or the outer container.
+Without this, backups may not function as expected.

+#### Why This Matters

+Without these settings, Docker containers running inside another container (such as an LXC container on Proxmox) may still be blocked from creating user namespaces by the outer container or host kernel policies.
+This can result in Minarca Server failing to properly sandbox backup operations.

+For more details, refer to the official Minarca documentation: [Enable Unprivileged User Namespace for Containers](https://nexus.ikus-soft.com/repository/archive/minarca/7.1.0/doc/installation.html#enable-unprivileged-user-namespace-for-containers)

 ### Running Minarca Server with Docker Compose

 If you prefer using Docker Compose, here's a sample `docker-compose.yml` file: